Seirdy/seirdy.one/content/posts/website-best-practices.md

 "Just disable dark mode" is a poor response to users complaining about halation: it ignores the utility of dark themes described at the beginning of this section.

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
-Check section 11.3 of the W3C <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5" extraName="headline">}}</span> specification for more information.
+Check section 11.3 of the W3C <span itemprop="mentions" itemscope itemtype="https://schema.org/TechArticle">{{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5" extraName="headline">}}</span> specification for more information.

 I personally like a foreground and background of `#eee` and `#0e0e0e`, respectively.
 These shades seem to be as far apart as possible without causing accessibility issues: `#0e0e0e` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
 I also support a `prefers-contrast: less` media query which lightens the background to `#222`.

-If you use JavaScript: avoid setting colors, especially dark-mode colors, using JavaScript.
-Using JavaScript to set a styles risks introducing a "Flash of Unstyled Content" (<abbr title="Flash of Unstyled Content">FOUC</abbr>).
-In the case of a dark theme, this FoUC manifests as a "White Flash of Death" (<abbr title="White Flash of Death">WFoD</abbr>).
-A WFoD is incredibly irritating for dark-mode users; at worst, it could put photosensitive epileptic users at risk.
-CSS is a render-blocking resource for a reason.

 ### Contrast is complex